aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render MHTML to TSV" h2="Export MHTML File to TSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert MHTML files to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to work with MHTML files and convert them to TSV.

+The process of converting MHTML to TSV involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export MHTML to XLSX.
+This component provides a wide range of features and capabilities that make it easy to work with MHTML files and export them to XLSX.
+It also provides a range of options that can be used to customize the output XLSX file.

+Once the MHTML file has been exported to XLSX, Aspose.Cells for .NET can be used to convert the XLSX file to TSV.
+This Spreadsheet Programming API provides a wide range of features and capabilities that make it easy to work with XLSX files and convert them to TSV.
+It also provides a range of options that can be used to customize the output TSV file.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert MHTML file to TSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TSV.
+Overall, Aspose.Total for .NET makes it easy to convert MHTML files to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+By using Aspose.PDF for .NET to export MHTML to XLSX and Aspose.Cells for .NET to convert XLSX to TSV, developers can quickly and easily convert MHTML files to TSV.
+This suite of components provides a wide range of features and capabilities that make it easy to work with MHTML files and convert them to TSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}